A grant making initiative

 BUILDING FOR THE FUTURE

 The $5,000 grants are only the start of the Coalition to Back Black Businesses’ efforts to support Black-owned small businesses.
-The grant program will involve three additional steps to invest in the long-term success and resilience of the Black small business community.
+The grant program also involves three additional steps to invest in the long-term success and resilience of the Black small business community.

 - Mentorship.
-Each grantee will receive exclusive access to a mentorship program, conducted in partnership with MicroMentor, to help grow their business with advice and guidance from industry- or subject-specific mentors.
+Each grantee will receive exclusive access to a mentorship program to help grow their business with advice and guidance from industry- or subject-specific mentors.

 - Enhancement Grants.
 Each summer following the distribution of the $5,000 grants, we will offer competitive $25,000 enhancement grants to those most promising grantees.
-Five percent of the grantees in each annual cohort will receive these funds to help take their business to the next level.
+A select number of grantees in each annual cohort will receive these funds to help take their business to the next level.

 - Online Resources.
 This website will serve as a central hub featuring resources for all Black-owned small businesses.
 By working with our extensive network of partners, we will collect a strong library of programs and educational materials to help the Black small business community in their recovery and growth.